awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-identity-owner-tasks-verification.md

 Before you or the delegate sender can send email to non\-verified email addresses, you have to submit a request to have your account removed from the Amazon SES sandbox\.
 For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.

 **Important**
-The AWS accounts of **both** the identity owner and the delegate sender have to be removed from the sandbox before either account can send email to non\-verified addresses\.
+ The AWS account of the delegate sender must be removed from the sandbox before it can be used to send email to non\-verified addresses\.